sauce-archives/help/docs/general-reference/dashboard.md

 The most recent issue are shown on top.
 You can search the list for specific issues, devices, OS versions, screen sizes etc.

-Navigate from here to the each issue created before.
-Every issue comprises a description of the bug as well as extensive reports.
+Navigate from here to the each issue created before. <strong>Every issue comprises a description of the bug as well as extensive reports</strong>.

-The <a href="/docs/testing-tools/manual-testing/#create_issue">Manual Testing Report</a> contains a screenshot, logs, additional information on the app/device and your description of the issue.<br>
+Creating an <a href="/docs/testing-tools/manual-testing/#create-issue">issue in Manual Testing</a> will include a screenshot, logs, additional information on the app/device and your description of the issue.<br>
-For automated testing you will find attached the full <a href="/docs/testing-tools/automation/reporting/">Test Report</a>.
+For automated testing you will find attached a full <a href="/docs/testing-tools/automation/reporting/">Test Report</a>.

 <img class="center shadow" src="/img/dashboard/issuelist.png">

 <h3 id="issue-tracker">Connect Issue Tracker</h3>

 Ensure optimal bug fixing processes by connecting your TestObject account with your favorite issue tracker.
-So far we support Jira and GitHub.
+So far <strong>Jira and GitHub</strong> are supported.

 To set up your issue tracker add your credentials and choose the project you want the issues to appear in.
 You are ready to go!
 When you create an issue it will be transferred automatically to your Jira or GitHub account.